Jeff James (public servant): Military service

 In 1984, James joined the Royal Navy as a rating.
 He trained as an electronic engineer, and specialised as a Weapons Engineering Artificer.
 He worked on the Resolution-class and Vanguard-class submarines, which operate the Polaris and Trident nuclear programmes respectively.
 In 1992, he was promoted to chief petty officer.
-He left the navy in September 1998 after 14 years of service.
+He left the navy in September 1998 after 14 years.

 Public service

 After leaving the Royal Navy, James joined the University of Leeds as an IT technical support officer.
 He was later appointed Network Group Manager.
 From 2003 to 2004 he was operations manager of Swift Research Ltd, a Yorkshire-based market research agency.
 In 2004, he joined the British Library and worked in various operations management positions for the next three years.
 He ended his time at the British Library as Head of Operations.

 In 2007, James joined The National Archives as Head of Access and Records Knowledge, before becoming Director of Operations in 2008.
 From June 2013 to July 2014 he was Deputy Chief executive of the Chartered Institute of Housing, and was "responsible for leading on strategy development, operational excellence, business performance and change management".
 In May 2014, he was announced as the next Chief executive and Keeper of The National Archives.
 He took up the appointment on 29 July 2014.